Resources and Links: Programs

 Eastern Mennonite University Center for Justice and Peacemaking

-Provides direct services such as training, consulting, process design, conciliation, mediation and action oriented research.
+Provides direct services such as training, consulting, process design, conciliation, mediation, and action-oriented research.
 Offers a Master of Arts in Education degree with a concentration in Restorative Justice in Education (36 semester hours) and Graduate Certificate Programs in Restorative Justice Education and Conflict Transformation (15 semester hours).

 University of Colorado at Boulder Restorative Justice Project